yucezis/fintech-api/README.md

 > RESTful API layer of the personal budget management application, built on **ASP.NET Core 8.0** following Clean Architecture principles.

 ---
+> 💡 **Note:** This repository contains the backend API for the **ZenBudget** application.
+If you are looking for the cross-platform Flutter mobile client source code, please visit the [ZenBudget Mobile App Repository](https://github.com/yucezis/fintech-flutter-app).

+---

 ## Table of Contents